Ladder99/ladder99/docs/page/create-setup.md

 Now let's create a new setup so we can hook it up to your own Agent.

-This will copy the example setup we saw earlier into the folder `../setup-foo` -
+This will copy the example setup we saw earlier into the folder `../setup-test` -

-`./l99 init foo`
+    ./l99 init test

 Then start the pipeline with

-`./l99 start foo`
+    ./l99 start test

 ## Setup.yaml

-Now have a look inside the main configuration file, `../setup-foo/setup.yaml` -
+Now have a look inside the main configuration file, `../setup-test/setup.yaml` -

 First note the **adapter** section - this specifies the device drivers to feed to our Agent.
 In this case, we have a microcontroller driver, which reads some stats of the local/host computer.